k99sharma/bifrost/README.md

 ## Tech Stack & Open-source libraries
 - HTML5 and [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) is used to make responsive layout.
 - 3D model is generated using [ThreeJs](https://threejs.org/) library.
 You can also checkout out the model [here](https://github.com/k99sharma/earth-model).
-- [Custom API](https://github.com/k99sharma/bifrost-api) is created to fetch countries data.
+- [Country API](https://restcountries.com/) is created to fetch countries data.

 <br />